IDMNYU/IdeationPrototypingFA19_McDermott/classmate_discovery.md

-# Classmate Discovery / Input Portrait
+# I. Classmate Discovery: Due 10/24

+Step 1: Pair up with someone in the class whom you haven't worked with before.

-Create a visual map that represents a classmates’ background, training, discipline, and the personal circumstances that led them to where they are today—and indicates where they are going.
-You'll need to draw on the material that your classmate has posted to their process website so far, including their three personal objects, and day in the life assignment.
+Step 2: Interview your partner.
+Find out about their background, training, discipline, and the personal circumstances that led them to where they are today—and indicates where they are going.
+Look at the material that your classmate has posted to their process website so far, including their three personal objects, and day in the life assignment.
 Take a look at their social media as well.
-Supplement this material with an interview, questionnaire, or survey (in class).
-When you can, show cross-references between these different sources.
-The final form or defining metaphor of this assignment is up to you.

-You pick the form or metaphor (NOT limited to):
-* a subway map,
-* a territory map,
-* a thematic network,
-* user journey map,
-* a table of contents of a book,
-* an index in the back of a book,
-* a menu on a webpage,
-* a tree,
-* etc
+Make a visual map or infographic of their interests and influences.

+# II.
+Collaborative Constant Input-Output: Due 11/07

+Step 3: Your partner has also made a map/portrait of you.
+Look at your maps together.
+Look for points of commonality or difference.
+Put your normal Constant Input on hold this week, and produce a collaborative post together.